USAREUR-AF International Tank Challenge

 |Downloads:

-This work, USAREUR-AF International Tank Challenge, by Markus Rauchenberger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAREUR-AF International Tank Challenge [Image 11 of 11], by Miriam Schraml, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.